M (Marvel Comics): X-Factor Investigations

-Following the events of "House of M" and the shutdown of X-Corporation, M joins X-Factor Investigations, a private detective agency run by Jamie Madrox, who she has a romantic fling with.
-During a trip to Paris with Siryn, Monet encounters an anti-mutant mob marching on Paris' Mutant Town and is arrested by the gendarmerie for breaking the riot up.
-However, Monet crucifies the mob leader and escapes prison with Siryn.
+Following the events of House of M and the shutdown of X-Corporation, M joins X-Factor Investigations, a private detective agency run by Jamie Madrox.

-Divided We Stand

-M buys all the women of X-Factor Investigations an iPhone, but destroys Rahne Sinclair's phone when she finds out she is leaving.
-She tells Rahne about how she is always telling her to feel and claims that since Layla is not coming back, she will keep her iPhone in mint condition until Rahne returns.
-She leaves, telling Rahne to not be a stranger, or stranger than she already is.
-She then goes to a bar with Siryn, where Theresa reveals she is pregnant.
-Monet offers to be with her if she chooses to get it aborted, only to be told she is not taking that option.
-M also states that Theresa has embryos more mature than Jamie Madrox, and that "he would make a crap father."
-Later, Siryn tries to tell Madrox of her pregnancy, but Monet realizes Siryn still loves Madrox.
+Monet has a brief relationship with Madrox, but this falls apart when Siryn reveals she is pregnant with Madrox's child.
+Monet and Siryn become close despite this.

 Operating out of Detroit and return to New York City

-Shortly after the events of "Secret Invasion", Darwin's father sells him out to a group of people called the Karma Project.
-While he is in a coma, Monet is called in to read his father's mind, but finds nothing.
-Later, Longshot shows up to help and Monet shows an attraction to him.
-She then teams up with Madrox, Strong Guy, and Longshot in finding Darwin and is present at the birth of Siryn's child, Sean.

-Valerie Cooper sends Monet, Strong Guy, and Darwin to acquire a shipment of weapons designed to take out mutants, though instead they sink it to the bottom of the ocean.
+Shortly after the events of "Secret Invasion", Monet takes part in a rescue mission for Darwin, is present at the birth of Siryn's child, and taking down a shipment of weapons designed to take out mutants.
 In the aftermath of the battle with Cortex (an evil duplicate of Jamie Madrox), X-Factor unofficially splits due to tensions between Madrox and Siryn.
 Strong Guy and Madrox move back to New York while Monet, Darwin, and the others stay in Detroit to work under Siryn.

-Monet is shown to be dying from a serious brain injury when she battles Pluto, who almost beats her to death until Wolfsbane's son Tier arrives and kills Pluto.
+Monet is shown to be dying from a serious brain injury when she battles Pluto, who severely beats her, when Wolfsbane's son Tier arrives and kills Pluto.
 M dies from her injuries, but is resurrected by Strong Guy shortly afterward when he becomes Lord of Hell.